budapest view over the tower

 A view of the Szechenyi baths outdoor area in the pitch black night in the middle of winter in Budapest, when the thermal baths are a great place tow arm up.
 Neoclassical architecture and large outdoor bath with steam rising.

-I didn’t drink enough water while there and ended up with a nasty headache… so learn from my foolishness and do as I say, not as I do.
-If you’re feeling like a baller, you can even add a massage.
+I didn’t drink enough water while there and still ended up with a nasty headache from getting dehydrated, despite not drinking… so learn from my foolishness and do as I say, not as I do.

-Buying tickets online are the same price as buying at Széchenyi, but it saves you time.
+Buying tickets online are the same price as buying at Szรฉchenyi, but it saves you time.
 You can book in advance here to skip the line.

 Allison Green, wearing a backless bathing suit in black, with her hair half-pinned-up, sitting in front of the 36 degree indoor thermal bath in Gellert Baths in Budapest, a beautiful indoor bathhouse in an Art Nouveau style, with lots of blue tile.

-With gorgeous Art Nouveau architecture and stunning blue-tiled interiors that are unlike any other building I’ve seen before, Gellért is a wonderful place to while away a blustery Budapest winter day.
+However, if you prefer indoor thermal baths, I think the Gellรฉrt Baths are the more beautiful of the two when it comes to interiors.
+With gorgeous Art Nouveau architecture and stunning blue-tiled interiors that are unlike any other building I’ve seen before, Gellรฉrt is a wonderful place to while away a blustery, snowy Budapest winter day.

-Entrance lines can be quite bad at Gellért too – luckily, you can outsmart the rest of the tourists by pre-booking your full-day entrance ticket online here.
+Entrance lines can be quite bad at Gellรฉrt too – you can bypass the crowds by pre-booking your full-day entrance ticket online here

 Again, renting a cabin is only necessary if you don’t feel comfortable changing in front of other people of the same gender.